MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/advanced-xbox-live-sandboxes.md

 ![Sandboxes in a production environment](../images/sandboxes/sandboxes_image1.png)

 Just as PublisherA has her development sandboxes, other publishers have their own development sandboxes.
 The same title ID may reside in different sandboxes but the data generated for the title ID is distinct across sandboxes.

 There are two system sandboxes that can only be populated by Microsoft: CERT and RETAIL.
 As the names suggest, the CERT sandbox is for titles that are undergoing certification prior to release, while the RETAIL sandbox is the sandbox representing real dollars that is accessible by all retail users and devices.

 Whereas a title ID was formerly unique in Xbox Live, now a title ID plus a sandbox ID is unique.
-The same applies to product IDs and other ID spaces that were once treated as unique.
-They must now be paired with a sandbox ID.
+The same applies to product IDs and other ID spaces that were once treated as unique; product IDs and other ID spaces must now be paired with a sandbox ID.
 All data in Xbox Live will be primarily partitioned by the sandbox ID throughout the system.

 ## Initial setup for a title

 A title is born in the Xbox Developer Portal (XDP) or Partner Center.
 It is assigned a title ID and a product ID and a service configuration ID (SCID).

 In this new world, a title or product on its own doesn’t mean anything to Xbox Live.
 Because we must support simultaneous retail and development use of a single title, we must support *instancing* of titles in order to make and maintain the necessary distinctions.
 An instance of a title resides in a sandbox and this is where sandboxes come in.

 In order to create a title, a publisher creates a product group, specifies the genre for the product group, and then creates individual products within it.
 (For more details, refer to the XDP documentation.)
 The following diagram illustrates the relationships between a product group, a product, a product instance, and a sandbox.

 Figure 2.
 The relationships between a product group, a product, a product instance, and a sandbox.